maldroid/hardware-hacking/timing.md

 We now have access to the board, but how to measure the time it takes to validate the password?
 We can create a script which takes time mesurements before we send out a password guess and the time we receive the response, but there's so much latency in that communication that the results will be useless.

-Instead, we can use a logic analyser.
+Instead, we can use a logic analyser from [Saleae](https://www.saleae.com/).
 Logic analyser is a piece of hardware which can intercept and record the digital communication from the board.
 ATMega328 CPU uses serial communication (as does USB) which means that there are two wires - one to send the data (TX) and one to receive the data (RX).
 These are exposed on the first two pins of the ATMega328 CPU.

 ![Annotated ATMega CPU](assets/atmega_annotated.jpg)